 Cleaning devices rinse and disinfect contact lenses.
 There are a variety of devices available, each engineered slightly different and have often more to offer than the other.
 They make use of ultrasonic sound waves or subsonic agitation where disinfection occurs by multi-purpose contact lens solution or ultraviolet light.

-As per studies it is suggested that ultrasonic waves impact the lens structure adversely hence reduces the life span of contacts.
-Cleaning machine like 3N cleaner effectively removes impurities of all kind and protein debris within 30 seconds.
-It makes no noise & help protect your contact lenses from the damage.
+As per studies, it is suggested that ultrasonic waves impact the lens structure adversely hence reduces the life span of contacts.
+Cleaning machine like 3N cleaner effectively removes impurities of all kinds and protein debris within 30 seconds.
+It makes no noise & helps protect your contact lenses from damage.

 It can be serious damage to your eyes if you did not take care of your eyes or the lens carefully.
 Changing the contact lens, remove protein buildup or even care regimen is not enough to ward off deposits.
 Blurred vision and spots in your field of vision could mean anything, so it’s best to get a doctor’s opinion on the matter.